-- It is expected that the development of a sports/entertainment complex in downtown Edmonton would stimulate development of ancillary lands.
-For purposes of this example, we have estimated the potential for \$2.5 billion in additional assessment growth representing \$10 million in new municipal property and education taxes from a downtown project of this scale.
-This estimate was reviewed for reasonableness by the City Assessor. - The base model assumes that approximately \$7.5 million of this new tax revenue would be available for financing the complex (\$5 million from the municipal portion of a CRL and \$2.5 million from a provincial portion of the CRL, or through a direct capital grant).
-This would still leave the majority of incremental tax revenues generated by the project directed to the city's general revenue.
+- It is expected that the development of a sports/ entertainment facility in downtown Edmonton would stimulate development of ancillary lands.
+For purposes of this example, we have estimated the potential for \$2.5 billion in additional assessment growth representing \$20 million in incremental municipal and provincial property tax revenue annually.
+This estimate was reviewed for reasonableness by the City Assessor. - This potential \$20 million in incremental revenue would be available for financing improvements within a CRL zone for the life of the rehabilitation project.
+The zone could be defined in such a way that it allows the City maximum flexibility to finance a wide range of area improvements in addition to the facility.
+Once the costs are repaid, all ongoing incremental revenues would be directed toward general revenues.

-These calculations do not consider the additional revenue opportunity the city may have as a result of assessment and property tax revenue increases generated by the redevelopment of the existing Rexall site.
+These calculations do not consider the additional revenue opportunity the City may have as a result of assessment and property tax revenue increases generated by the redevelopment of the existing Rexall site.

-Other Sources of Revenue
+■ Other Sources of Revenue

 Additional ways to generate revenue to finance and support this project should be further explored in the context of actual proposals by proponents.
-Given the development opportunities generated by comparable complexes in other cities, other equity contributors could also be available in hotel and condo development, retail stores, nightclubs, restaurants, a casino etc. All of these ancillary developments complement the project and add to the revenue stream to support the facility.
+Given the development opportunities generated by comparable facilities in other cities, other equity contributors could also be available in hotel and condominium development, retail stores, nightclubs, restaurants, a casino, etc. All of these ancillary developments complement the project and add to the revenue stream to support the facility.

-Summary:
+Summary

-The Finance Sub-committee believes that the funding structure should include a minimum equity contribution of 30%, with 60% being the preferred level of equity.
-The equity component could be comprised of equity contributions from the private sector plus one-time contributions from orders of government.
-The balance of the project would be debt financed.
-The revenue sources available to service this debt include: the existing Rexall subsidy, ticket surcharge revenues, CRL tax revenues, free cash flow from arena operations and yet to be determined user fees.
-Estimates have been established for a number of these funding sources, while several are yet "to be determined" (TBD).
+The Finance Subcommittee believes that the funding structure should include a minimum equity contribution of 30 percent or higher.
+The equity component could comprise equity contributions from the private sector plus one-time contributions from the different orders of government.
+The balance of the project would be debt-financed.
+The revenue sources available to service this debt include the existing Rexall subsidy, ticket surcharge revenues, CRL tax revenues, free cash flow from facility operations and yet-to-be-determined user fees and other private revenue streams.
+Estimates have been established for a number of these funding sources, while several are "to be determined" (TBD).